skrub-data/skrub/doc/vision.rst

 Roadmap
 =========

-In an open-source project, roadmaps can be whishfull thinking: things happen in an iterative way, often guided by the community.
+In an open-source project, roadmaps can be whishful thinking: things happen in an iterative way, often guided by the community.

 We however decided to communicate on what we would like to do in the next